Gravitational radiation from binary systems in $f(R)$ gravity: A semi-classical approach: Constraints from observations

 \section{Constraints from observations}

-In this section, using the formulae derived in the previous section we shall compare the observational period decay of the compact binary systems (neutron star- neutron star/white dwarf) with that predicted theoretically in three $f(R)$ gravity models, namely, the Hu-Sawicki model~\cite{Hu:2007nk}, the Starobinsky~\cite{Starobinsky:2007hu} model and the Tsujikawa model~\cite{PhysRevD.77.023507}.
+In this section, using the formulae derived in the previous section, we compare the observed period decay of the compact binary systems (neutron star-neutron star/white dwarf) with that predicted theoretically in three $f(R)$ gravity models, namely, the Hu-Sawicki model~\cite{Hu:2007nk}, the Starobinsky~\cite{Starobinsky:2007hu} model and the Tsujikawa model~\cite{PhysRevD.77.023507}.
 We constrain the parameters of these three models and compare these constraints with the solar system constrains~\cite{Will:2005va}.
-We use three binary objects for our analysis, i.e., PSR B1913+16 (Hulse-Taylor binary)~\cite{Weisberg:2016jye}, PSR J1141-6545 (High-eccentric NS-WD binary)~\cite{Tauris:1999wm,Bhat:2008ck,Verbiest:2012ie} and PSR J1738+0333 (Low-eccentric NS-WD binary)~\cite{Freire:2012mg} listed in Table~\ref{tab:objects}.
+We use four binary objects for our analysis, i.e., PSR B1913+16 (Hulse-Taylor binary)~\cite{Weisberg:2016jye}, PSR J1141-6545 (High-eccentric NS-WD binary)~\cite{Tauris:1999wm,PhysRevD.66.024040,Bhat:2008ck,Verbiest:2012ie}, PSR J1738+0333 (Low-eccentric NS-WD binary)~\cite{Freire:2012mg}, and PSR J0348+0432 (Low-eccentric NS-WD binary)~\cite{Antoniadis:2013pzd} listed in Table~\ref{tab:objects}.

 We define relative `change' of intrinsic (i.e. observed) orbital period decay and $f(R)$ predicted orbital period decay with respect to that predicted from GR as,

 The allowed $f(R)$ models must satisfy the condition $\frac{\Delta_{f(R)}}{\Delta_{Obs}}<1$.